curationexperts/laevigata/README.md

 Each Emory school, and each Rollins department, has its own AdminSet, which manages the approval workflow and approvers for that department or school.
 To bootstrap a new environment run
 ```
-rake emory:update_approvers
+rake emory:update_roles
 ```
 This will create an AdminSet for each school in the schools.yml file, load the appropriate workflow, and set permissions such that any registered user can deposit.
-The `emory:update_approvers` task is idempotent -- you can run it over and over again safely.
+The `emory:update_roles` task is idempotent -- you can run it over and over again safely.

 If you have a favorite username you like to use to login to the UI in your development environments, create